-What is Real Soil, Real Food?
+What is the Real Food camp?

 Field trips to relevant sites such as a farmers market, DuPont Pioneer, and the Neely-Kinyon Research Farm operated by Iowa State University enhance the written course materials and provide you with opportunities to talk directly with experts in food science, engineering, food production, nutrition and wellness and more.
 Each day concludes with time for you to reflect and talk to the other students about what you’ve learned.